idaxon/College-Club-Engagement-Tracker/README.md

 ---

+## 🚀How to Use
+-- To use this application for your college:

+-- Prepare Your Data
+- Upload your college-specific data files:

+- students.csv: Contains information about your students and their interests.
+- clubs.csv: Contains a list of your university's clubs and their associated interests.
+-- Run the Application
+-- Follow the setup instructions to launch the platform and start exploring!

+---

 ## Usage
 - Start by selecting students from the dropdown to explore clubs tailored to their interests.
 - Visualize data in: